Inventors-Way/Inventors.Xml/README.md

 var project = xmlString.ToObject<Project>();
 ```

-The ```ToObject<T>``` extension method also provides the possibility for validating the XML against an XSD schema that are passed in as a parameter:
+The ```ToObject<T>``` extension method also provides the possibility for validating the XML against an XSD schema that are passed in as a string:

 ```C#
 text.ToObject<XSDGConfig>(xsdSchema)